tip9ug/plan9-4th-edition-development-guide/source/developer/acknowledgments.md

 ## Acknowledgments

-Grateful acknowledgement is made to the following persons and organizations.
+Grateful acknowledgment is made to the following persons and organizations.

+## References